wtsanshou/Coding/Mathematics/NumberTheory/Fibonacci/HrIsFibo.md

 IsNotFibo
 ```

 `317811` should be IsFibo.
 The first answer is correct.
 But the final anser is wrong.
-So, the problem is form `1e10`.
+So, the problem is from `1e10`.
 I used `long` to handle N and create fibonacci numbers. `long` is 64 bit should be able to handle them.
 Even `N=1e10`, the maxmum fibonacci should be less than `2e10`.

 Finally, I found my mistake: I declared `T` and `N` together using `int`.
 When the input is out of range of `int`, there is an overflow.
-However, I can understan `1e10` is overflow, but why it affects the next input?
+However, I can understand `1e10` is overflow, but why it affects the next input?
 Hence, I output all values of N:
 ```
 317811
 196418